duneroadrunner/SaferCPlusPlus/README.md

         bool bres4 = ss_cit1.points_to_an_item();
     }

+Note that we've decided to implement msearray<> as an "aggregate" type.
+This means that it gets automatic compiler support for [aggregate initialization](http://en.cppreference.com/w/cpp/language/aggregate_initialization), but it comes with some compromises as well.
+One detail to be aware of is that when replacing an aggregate initialized std::array<> with an mse::msearray<>, you generally need to add an extra set of braces around the initializer list.
+Note that with mse:mstd::array<>, you do not need the extra braces because it is not an aggregate type and instead tries to emulate support for aggregate initialization.

 ### Compatibility considerations
 People have asked why the primitive C++ types can't be used as base classes - http://stackoverflow.com/questions/2143020/why-cant-i-inherit-from-int-in-c.
 It turns out that really the only reason primitive types weren't made into full-fledged classes is that they inherit these "chaotic" conversion rules from C that can't be fully mimicked by C++ classes, and Bjarne thought it would be too ugly to try to make special case classes that followed different conversion rules.